How coaches should ask for Google reviews without sounding awkward

 How Coloseos helps

-Reviews in Coloseos keeps the Google link close, helps draft short asks, lets the coach mark someone as asked, and brings selected testimonials back onto Site.
+The Reviews workflow in Coloseos keeps the Google link close, helps draft short asks, lets the coach mark someone as asked, and brings selected testimonials back onto the public Site.